Thoughtful sci-fi isn’t for me.

 Hypothetical ideal days

 On the MDN team, we have begun over the past year to use a time unit we call the hypothetical ideal day or simply ideal day.
 This is a theoretical time unit in which you are able to work, uninterrupted, on a project for an entire 8-hour work day.
 A given task may take any appropriate number of ideal days to complete, depending on its size and complexity.
 Some tasks may take less than a single ideal day, or may otherwise require a fractional number of ideal days (like 0.5 ideal days, or 1.25 ideal days).
-We generally round to a quarter of a day.

 Ideal days in sprint planning